kuzzleio/kuzzle/config/elk/README.md

 Every time you add/modify/delete the fields in your log, you must refresh fields list in Kibana

  * go to Setting,
- * clic "logstash-*"
+ * click "logstash-*"
- * clic on the orange reload button.
+ * click on the orange reload button.

 ### Don't freeze your test :